This is a quick rules and penalties look-up designed for use with smart phones.

 The Judge is responsible for the work of his Decoy, and the Decoy must conform to his regulations.

-For levels 2 & 3, two decoys will share the exercises at the judge’s choice.
+In FCI-Mondioring level II, two decoys will share the exercises at the judge’s choice.
 Level 1 can be done with just one decoy.

 The selection of the Decoy is carried out in each participating country by methods that are determined by that country.